Project management: Earned value management

 Earned value management (EVM) extends project management with techniques to improve project monitoring.
 It illustrates project progress towards completion in terms of work and value (cost).
 Earned Schedule is an extension to the theory and practice of EVM.

 Iterative and incremental project management

 In critical studies of project management, it has been noted that phased approaches are not well suited for projects which are large-scale and multi-company, with undefined, ambiguous, or fast-changing requirements, or those with high degrees of risk, dependency, and fast-changing technologies.
 The cone of uncertainty explains some of this as the planning made on the initial phase of the project suffers from a high degree of uncertainty.
 This becomes especially true as software development is often the realization of a new or novel product.

 These complexities are better handled with a more exploratory or iterative and incremental approach.
-Several models of iterative and incremental project management have evolved, including agile project management, dynamic systems development method, extreme project management, and Innovation Engineering®.
+Several models of iterative and incremental project management have evolved, including agile project management, dynamic systems development method, and extreme project management.
+The Scrum approach is a commonly used framework that splits work goals into iterations known as 'sprints'.